Patriots of DAR Members

 In 1775 Abraham Cuddeback, signed the pledge.
 Abraham, born in 1738, was a well-respected member of his predominately Dutch community when he became a Captain in the 2nd Regiment of the Ulster County Regiment.
 Standing six feet tall and weighing more than 200 pounds with a distinctive voice he commanded with fairness and ingenuity.
 He often served as a scout against the Indians as well as the British because he was not only an excellent shot but adept at blending into the woods.

-In 1777 he was one of several men assigned to prevent the British from crossing the Hudson River and prevent the fall of Fort Montgomery.
-Most of the men deserted during the night and as dawn broke Abraham found himself alone, signs that the Fort had fallen and a British crew spying on him.
-They promised him immunity if he surrendered but he refused.
+In 1777, he was one of several men assigned to prevent the British from crossing the Hudson River and preventing the fall of Fort Montgomery.
+Most of the men deserted during the night, and as dawn broke, Abraham found himself alone, signs that the Fort had fallen, and a British crew spying on him.
+They promised him immunity if he surrendered, but he refused.

-In 1759 Abraham had married Esther Gumaer.
+In 1759, Abraham married Esther Gumaer.
 They had a large family of five boys and two daughters.
-Once the Colonies had won their independence Abraham returned to a life that included farming and exploring.
+Once the Colonies won their independence, Abraham returned to a life that included farming and exploring.

 Diana Fotinatos is descended from daughter Jemima.

 DR. JONATHAN KNIGHT was commissioned as a Staff officer, Surgeon’s Mate 1 February 1778 in the 4th Connecticut Regiment, 1st Division.
-Dr. Knight was born in 1758 in New London CT.
-He enlisted during the winter when “surgeons” were desperately needed to care not only for the wounded but to combat disease, frostbite and other results of both inadequate clothing and low rations.
-The troops wintered at Valley Forge and General George Washington required the surgeons to report the names and conditions of all those sick every Wednesday and Saturday.
+Dr. Knight was born in 1758 in New London, CT.
+He enlisted during the winter when “surgeons” were desperately needed to care for the wounded and combat disease, frostbite, and other results of inadequate clothing and low rations.
+The troops wintered at Valley Forge, and General George Washington required the surgeons to report the names and conditions of all those sick every Wednesday and Saturday.
 He also ordered the Director-General of the Hospitals to provide surgeons with medicine chests of supplies.
 Dr. Knight served until January 1, 1781, and likely received $1.00 a day plus two rations as a Surgeon’s Mate.
-In October 1781 he married Anna Fitch and continued practicing medicine until his death in 1829.
-His eldest son Jonathan also studied medicine and was a founding professor of Yale School of Medicine.
+In October 1781, he married Anna Fitch and continued practicing medicine until he died in 1829.
+His eldest son Jonathan also studied medicine and was a founding Yale School of Medicine professor.

 Dana Majernik's Patriot

-Captain Stephen Ashby was born in Prince William Virginia about 1725 and was living in Spotsylvania County in 1776.
+Captain Stephen Ashby was born in Prince William Virginia about 1725 and lived in Spotsylvania County in 1776.
 He was commissioned a Captain in the Virginia Continental Line on September 9, 1776.
-He raised a company from Hampshire County (now part of West Virginia) that was attached to the 12th Virginia Regiment of Foot Soldiers in February 1777.
-In the fall of 1778 the 15 Virginia Regiments were consolidated into 11 and the 12th became part of the 8thth Regiment.
+He raised a company from Hampshire County (now part of West Virginia) attached to the 12th Virginia Regiment of Foot Soldiers in February 1777.
+In the fall of 1778, the 15 Virginia Regiments were consolidated into 11, and the 12th became part of the 8thth Regiment.
 Stephen is listed as a Company Commander at Valley Forge.

 On January 1, 1783 Stephen retired to allow younger officers to advance and was awarded 4,000 acres of land in Kentucky where he died in 1797.
 He willed his plantation to his unnamed wife.
 He stipulated 300 acres was to go to each of his three daughters, Lettice, Rosa and Anna, who were also to get 1/6th of the lick if it produced salt.
 His son Enos received 200 acres and 1/5 of the salt lick.
 The remaining 2900 acres was left equally divided between sons Daniel, Abaslom, John and Stephen Jr..
 In 1847 his proven heirs received a warrant for an additional 300 acres.
 His will was proven in present-day Mercer County Ky, but he is listed as having died in Christian County.